 To determine a complemented catalog, we invert for new minimum 1-D seismic vp and vs models in the region of the ASZ with station delay times, using the program VELEST (Kissling et al., 1994, Kissling et al., 1995, VELEST Version 4.5).
-As

-- 200 central recording station we chose the station Meßstetten (MSS, Fig. 1b) as this station was running during our complete observational period and it is the oldest seismic recording site on the Swabian Alb, recording since $2^{mi}$ June 1933 (Hiller, 1933).
+As central recording station we chose the station Meßstetten (MSS, Fig. 1b) as this station was running during our complete

+- 190 observational period and it is the oldest seismic recording site on the Swabian Alb, recording since 2 June 1933 (Hiller, 1933).
 To get the best subset of our catalog for the inversion, we select only events with at least eight P-arrival times for the inversion for vp and either eight P- or eight S- arrival times for the simultaneous inversion for vp and vs. The P-pick times exhibit a quality of 1 or better and the S-picks need a quality of 2 or better (Table A1).
-Events outside of the region of interest, - 205 48.17 °N 48.50 °N and 8.75 °E 9.15 °E, with an azimuthal GAP greater than 150° and an epicentral distance of more than 80 km are rejected.
-This selection leads to a high-quality subset of 68 events with 789 P-phase picks for vp and 99 events with 945 P-picks and 1019 S-phase picks for the vp and vs inversion (Fig. 2).
-We apply a staggered inversion scheme after Kissling et al. (1995) and Gräber (1993), first inverting for vp and then for vp and vs together while damping the vp model.
-The inversion for station delay times was done after the change in velocity was stable. - 210 To probe our seismic velocity model space, inversions with 84 different starting models are calculated with 4 differently layered models from seismic refraction profile interpretations (Gajewski and Prodehl, 1985, Gajewski et al., 1987, Aichroth et al., 1992), the LED Swabian Jura model (Stange and Brüstle, 2005) and realistic random vp variations (Fig. 3).
-We apply a staggered inversion scheme after Kissling et al. (1995) and Gräber (1993), first inverting for vp and then for vp and vs together while damping the vp model.
-The inversion for vp was done with the 84 different starting models described before, always - 215 using the resulting velocity model of the prior inversion as input for the next inversion with VELEST.
+Events outside of the region of interest, 48.17 °N - 48.50 °N and 8.75 °E - 9.15 °E, with an azimuthal GAP greater than 150° and an epicentral distance of more than 80 km - are rejected.
+This selection leads to a high-quality subset of 68 events with 789 P-phase picks for vp and 99 events with 945P-picks and 1019 S-phase picks for the vp and vs inversion (Fig. 2).

+To probe our seismic velocity model space, inversions with 84 different starting models are calculated with 4 differently layered models from seismic refraction profile interpretations (Gajewski and Prodehl, 1985, Gajewski et al., 1987, Aichroth et al., 1992), the LED Swabian Jura model (Stange and Brüstle, 2005) and realistic random vp variations (Fig. 3).
+We apply a

+- 200 staggered inversion scheme after Kissling et al. (1995) and Gräber (1993), first inverting for vp and then for vp and vs together while damping the vp model.
+The inversion for vp was done with the 84 different starting models described before, always using the resulting velocity model of the prior inversion as input for the next inversion with VELEST.
 After 3 to 4 inversion runs the velocity models converged and the results did not change (Fig. 3).
-Then the inversion for station delay times was done. -The minimum 1-D vp model with the smallest RMS and the simplest layering was selected as final vp model for the simultaneous vp and vs inversion.
-Together with a vp/vs-ratio of 1.69 (Stange and Brüstle, 2005) it was also used to calculate the vs starting model, which was randomly changed to get in total 21 vs starting models (Fig. 3), the inversion was done like hat formatiert: Schriftart: Kursiv the staggered inversion for vp.
-The resulting minimum 1-D vp and vs models (ASZmod1, Fig. 4) were selected due to their hat formatiert: Schriftart: Kursiv small RMS.
+Then the inversion for station delay times was done.
+The minimum 1-D vp model with the smallest RMS and the simplest layering was selected as final vp model for the - 205 simultaneous vp and vs inversion.
+Together with a vp/vs-ratio of 1.69 (Stange and Brüstle, 2005) it was also used to calculate the vs starting model, which was randomly changed to get in total 21 vs starting models (Fig. 3), the inversion was done like the staggered inversion for vp.
+The resulting minimum 1-D vp and vs models (ASZmod1, Fig. 4) were selected due to their small RMS.